Aaaaaaaaa

 About Geanie Cresswell

 Fascinated by the potential of words to create meaningful change, Geanie read English Literature and History at the University of Leeds – this introduced her to environmental fiction.
 Here, exploring humanity’s increasingly complicated relationship with the natural world, she became concerned with how we can do better to preserve and protect our planet.
-Geanie is excited to be starting her career in conservation at Synchronicity Earth.
+This led Geanie to start her career in conservation at Synchronicity Earth.

 Her background is in charity communications and PR, with experience working in a busy, national news desk on life-saving safety campaigns as well as community-based projects using letter-writing to tackle loneliness.